Twist & Bliss Yoga (Test Site)

 Yoga students understand yoga poses and yoga concepts better by repeating them.
 By having a chance to practice a class flow multiple times, we have found that students feel more confident and are able to move deeper into their practice, both physically and mentally.

-For this reason, we teach each class flow for 2 to 3 weeks.
+For this reason, in most adult classes we teach each class flow for 2 to 3 weeks.
 After week one, additional options are offered that allow students to increase their challenge, should they like to do so.

 The short answer is NO. While life happens and people naturally run late from time to time, it is not acceptable to enter yoga after class has begun.
 Why so strict when we are all trying to relax?